gnicol/GitSwarm/perforce_swarm/doc-ee/integration/twitter.md

 # Twitter OAuth2 OmniAuth Provider

 To enable the Twitter OmniAuth provider you must register your application with Twitter.
-Twitter will generate a client ID and secret key for you to use.
+Twitter generates a client ID and secret key for you to use.

 1. Sign in to [Twitter Application Management](https://apps.twitter.com/).